stephanielabelle/matplotlib-challenge/README.md

 # Pymaceuticals Inc. - Module 5 Challenge
 ---
 ## Goal of this Study
 Squamous cell carcinoma (SCC) is a common form of skin cancer.
-The pharmaceutical company Pymaceuticals have developed a new SCC treatment called Capomulin.
+The pharmaceutical company Pymaceuticals Inc. have developed a new SCC treatment called Capomulin.
 This analysis attempts to assess the performance Capomulin against other SCC drug regimens for treatment of squamous cell carcinoma (SCC) in mice.

 ### Location of Files